grame-cncm/faustide/README.md

 The editor engine is based on [Monaco Editor](https://microsoft.github.io/monaco-editor/).
 It provides _syntax highlighting_, _auto completion_, _code hinting_ and direct access to the _online documentation_.
 The documentation command (Ctrl-D) uses the function name at the cursor position to locate the relevant information.

 #### Project Files
 Several DSP files can be added in the top-left *Project Files* section and edited independently.
 Any non standard library, like a *foo.lib* file, can simply be added by drag/drop, then used in the DP code with `import("foo.lib");`.
+DSP files or libraies can also be loaded or saved with the *Upload* and *Save As* buttons in the left column.

 #### Auto-Compiling
 While the option is turned on, the diagram or the DSP UI will automatically be updated from the code.
 The editor will also try to tell if there is an error in your code.